 Applicants that demonstrate a strong fit and interest in the population served at NEFSH are encouraged to apply.
-There is no minimum hours requirement, as the selection committee understands that many applicants' clinical hours and training experiences were impacted by the COVID-19 pandemic.
-Applicants' anticipated hours, as well as non-conventional training experiences that may have occurred as a result of the pandemic will also be considered during the selection process.
+There is no minimum hours requirement, however, practicum and training in severe and persistent mental illness will be considered.

 The NEFSH Doctoral Psychology Internship Program endeavors to recruit from diverse universities and geographical areas.
 Variations in experience and theoretical approaches are welcomed.
 Applicants with unique experiences, perspectives, and diversity, including, but not limited to, age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status, are encouraged to apply.
 Attracting interns from diverse backgrounds is of great importance to the internship program and reflects the training faculty's commitment to the treatment needs of our extremely diverse and underserved population.